freezecoder/rubricui/DOMINO_INSTALL.md

 If you are extending the `quay.io/domino/domino-standard-environment:ubuntu22-py3.10-r4.4-domino5.11-standard` base image, add the following instructions to your Dockerfile to install the required dependencies:

+**Important Note**: The `/mnt/apps/` directory is a Domino-specific mount point that only becomes available after the container is running.
+During the Docker build process, we clone the application from GitHub to `/app/targetminer-rubrics` and build it there.
+At runtime, Domino will mount your workspace to `/mnt/apps/targetminer-rubrics`, and you can optionally copy or symlink the built application there if needed.

+**Required Files**: The Dockerfile assumes that the nginx configuration files (`nginx-configs/targetminer-rubrics.conf`) are present in the repository.
+Make sure these files exist in your GitHub repository before building the Docker image.

 ```dockerfile
 # Extend the Domino standard environment
 FROM quay.io/domino/domino-standard-environment:ubuntu22-py3.10-r4.4-domino5.11-standard